 2. Get Feedback on Your Strengths: Getting clear on what you’re best at is a critical foundation for any career transition.
-Those who know you best (who are probably the same people you’ll be seeing over the holidays), usually have the clearest read on your strengths.
+Those who know you best usually have the clearest read on your strengths.
 And one of the best indicators of your true talents is that they show up when you’re very young.
-So ask your family and friends who’ve known you the longest what they think you’re best at, and what you loved to do growing up.
+So ask your family and friends what they think you’re best at, and what you loved to do growing up.
 Listen to the examples they share and the words they use to describe you, and use these insights to think about the types of roles and organizations that would be the best fit for you.
 Looking for more?
 Try taking an online assessment like StrengthsFinder to get additional data about your strengths.

-3. Read and Reflect: Holiday travel often means hours on trains, planes, buses or even lounging on the couch if you’re lucky.
-What better time to catch up on some career-related reading?
-Pack that book you’ve been meaning to read for months (check out our suggestions if you need ideas) or gather those articles you’ve been bookmarking to read “sometime” and get caught up on what’s happening in your current or future industry.
+3. Read and Reflect: The holidays usually come with more downtime.
+Pick up that book you’ve been meaning to read for months (check out our suggestions if you need ideas) or gather those articles you’ve been bookmarking to read “sometime” and get caught up on what’s happening in your current or future industry.
 And pay attention to how you choose to spend your time during this break from routine: are you the head organizer in the kitchen, directing everyone else on what to do?
 Do you gravitate toward spending time with the kids?
 Do you work on craft projects, or have outdoor adventures?
 Take note of what you choose to do and reflect on why that is and how it might translate to a new job or work environment.

 4. Build Your Portfolio: One of the most important aspects of a job search is being able to summarize your previous accomplishments.
 In the busyness of the day to day we often miss opportunities to document our achievements, so taking a few minutes during a break to do this can be incredibly helpful.
 Even if you never show it to anyone else, consider building yourself an online or paper portfolio of project examples, kudos emails and feedback, performance reviews, and other tangible examples of the great work you’ve done.
 Not only will this help you when it comes time to update your resume and prepare for interviews, it will build your confidence as you remind yourself of all the successes you’ve had in previous roles.